-Your individual lessons with your Principal Study tutor are of course at the heart of your programme.
+Your one-to-one lessons with your Principal Project tutor are of course at the heart of your programme.
 Your Head of Department will discuss and agree with you the best person for you to study with: in some cases, this may involve dividing your time between a number of tutors.